Skip to main content

 Budget Guidelines

-• Include detailed calculations and justifications for each expense category
+• Use this budget template.
+Include detailed calculations and justifications for each line item you are requesting from the SSF.

 • Use separate expense categories, such as: